Top 15 Things to See in Palma

 Tip: If you want to treat yourself, simply spend the day at Assaona with good drinks and delicious food.
 This beach club also has stylish sun loungers to chill.

 Want to see more of Mallorca?
-Check out the 20 most beautiful sights in the rest of the island!
+Here you will find the 20 most beautiful sights in the rest of the island!

-Tip: Hire a bike and cycle along the sea from Palma.
-This is the best way to get to Playa de Palma on well-maintained cycle paths.
-Enjoy the fantastic view of the sea!
+Tip: Rent a bike and ride along the coast from Palma.
+It’s the best way to reach Playa de Palma via well-maintained cycle paths while enjoying the stunning sea views!

-You will also automatically pass the small marina of Portixol and the adjacent district of Molinar, one of the most beautiful corners of Palma!
+You will also automatically pass by the charming Portixol marina and the neighboring district of Molinar, one of Palma’s most beautiful spots!

-The centuries-old Arab Baths (Banys Arabs) are somewhat hidden in a small side street near the cathedral and are one of the few remaining examples of Moorish architecture in Palma.
-The steam bath with its skylights is a great photo opportunity!
+The centuries-old Arab Baths (Banys Arabs) are tucked away on a small side street near the cathedral and stand as one of the few remaining examples of Moorish architecture in Palma.
+The steam bath, illuminated by skylights, offers a fantastic photo opportunity!

 Tip: The Arab Baths are located in the middle of an enchanting garden.
 Here you can take a wonderful break from the hustle and bustle of the old town or the cathedral.